 - History of one or more sexual abuse;

 Symptoms and complications

-The typical symptomatic picture of erectile dysfunction includes difficulty in getting an erection, difficulty in maintaining an erection, decrease in sexual desire and lack of the so-called night penile tumescence phenomenon.
+The typical symptomatic picture of erectile dysfunction includes difficulty in getting an erection, difficulty in maintaining an erection, a decrease in sexual desire, and a lack of the so-called night penile tumescence phenomenon.

 What is night penile tumescence?